anza-xyz/octane/README.md

 ## Contributing

 Octane is a great way to start contributing in the Solana ecosystem.
-Since Octane is just an HTTP server written on Typescript, you don't have know Rust or learn how to build programs on Solana.
+Since Octane is just an HTTP server written on Typescript, you don't have to know Rust or learn how to build programs on Solana.

 Some ideas for your first PRs:
 * More tests with various scenarios focused on Octane security